dresswithpockets/odin-godot/readme.md

 >
 > If you are using parts of it, beware of sudden major changes to the API, structure, and features.

-This currently targets Godot v4.2.1.
-You may be able to use this in versions 4.0 and 4.1 of the GDExtension API, but there are no guarantees.
+This currently targets Godot v4.2.
+This may work with v4.1, **but it will not work with v4.0**.

 ## Base GDExtension Bindings